GOING DEEPER: TOOLS FOR LEARNING

 Richard Foster, in his Foreword to Parables of The Christ-life advises: “. . .
 I hope you will give careful attention to Lilias Trotter’s words.
 Oh, in the beginning you will need to become accustomed to the rather flowery Victorian prose of that day.
 But, on a more profound level note how her words have a way of drawing us higher up and deeper in.”

 This page is devoted to providing ways to present Lilias Trotter’s life and work, to draw the reader “higher up and deeper in.”
-Toward that end, we are developing learning tools to use in personal devotional study and group settings: personal reflections and discussion guides to follow up the film Many Beautiful Things, Advent and Lenten readings, and practical reflections from her writing and watercolors.
+Toward that end, we are developing learning tools to use in personal devotional study and group settings: practical reflections and study guides from her writing and watercolors, Advent and Lenten readings, and personal reflections and discussion guides to follow up the film Many Beautiful Things.
 This is a work in process.
 We value your feedback and suggestions as we, like Lilias, embrace the “Sweet holy change that turns old things to new.”

 Many Beautiful Things